 † General Havelock to his wife, July 15th, 1857.

 It was in writing to his wife, on the 12th of July, that Havelock used the expression already referred to (see previous page, 276).
-"One of the prayers oft repeated throughout my life, since my schooldays, has been answered, and I have lived to com-† General Havelock to his wife, July 15th, 1857.
+"One of the prayers oft repeated throughout my life, since my schooldays, has been answered, and I have lived to command in a successful action."
+In the same letter he states, that he addressed the troops thus:- "There's some of you have beheld me fighting;

-Two other natives were killed in the later. course of the action, and three or four wounded.
-Twelve British soldiers died from sun-stroke.
-No prisoners were taken.
-The loss of the rebels was estimated at about 150 in killed and wounded. probably greater; for, in the words of General Havelock, "the enemy's fire scarcely reached us; ours, for four hours, allowed him no repose."+
+Two other natives were killed in the course of the action, and three or four wounded.
+Twelve British soldiers died from No prisoners were taken.
+The loss of the rebels was estimated at about 150 in killed and wounded.
+It was probably greater; for, in the words of General Havelock, "the enemy's fire scarcely reached us; ours, for four hours, allowed him no repose."+

 The rebels, on evacuating Futtehpoor, left behind them twelve guns, which the victors gladly appropriated, and then gave way to exhaustion.
 Men and officers threw themselves down wherever a morsel of shade was to be found from the fierce rays of the midday sun, and went off into a deep sleep.
 After a short rest, grog and biscuit were served out.
-Then "the town was sacked by the Europeans, Sykeses (as the soldiers call the Seiks), and camp-followers; some of the principal houses were blown up, and thatched houses burnt.";
+Then "the town was sacked by the Europeans, Sykeses (as the soldiers call the Seiks), and camp-followers; some of the principal houses were blown up, and thatched houses burnt." ‡